• Best Fall Recipes

 Ingredients for pork tenderloin with mustard sauce on a sheet tray.

-• Oil: Olive oil, avocado oil, ghee, or a neutral, cultured oil like this.
+• Oil - Olive oil, avocado oil, or a neutral oil all work well for searing.

 If you love tenderloin as a cut of meat, try this slow roasted beef tenderloin, also terrific for special occasions.